-Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
-Place the throttle/shift control lever in forward gear.

-Step 2: Clamp a small rule scale to the shaft strut, parallel to the shaft so that the end of the scale is 3/32-inches from the leading edge of a propeller blade.

-Step 3: Rotate the propeller slowly.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
+Place the throttle/shift control lever in forward gear. - Step 2: Clamp a small rule scale to the shaft strut, parallel to the shaft so that the end of the scale is 3/32-inches from the leading edge of a propeller blade. - Step 3: Rotate the propeller slowly.
 There should be no more than 3/32-inch variance between the blades.
 If the propeller is damaged, see your MasterCraft dealer.

-To repair minor nicks and dings in a propeller (MasterCraft makes no claims to this methodology)

-Step 1: Remove the propeller from the boat.

-Step 2: Use a small ball-peen hammer and anvil to carefully straighten out the ding to the original contour of the blade.

-Step 3: File the area to remove rough edges.

-Step 4: Re-install as outlined in Changing Propellers instructions.
-If a vibration is detected, have the propeller replaced.
-Do not use a propeller that is the source of a vibration.
-Further drive-train damage could result and this will not be covered under warranty.

-CHANGING PROPELLERS
+Changing Propellers

-Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
-Place the throttle/shift control lever in forward gear.

-Step 2: Remove and discard the cotter pin.

-Step 3: Remove the propeller nut.

-Step 4: Tap the center hub of the propeller with a rubber mallet to release the propeller.
-Inspect the shaft and propeller splines for damage.

-Step 5: Thoroughly clean and apply a light coat of waterproof marine multi-purpose grease to the splined area of the shaft and propeller.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
+Place the throttle/shift control lever in forward gear. - Step 2: Remove and discard the cotter pin. - Step 3: Remove the propeller nut. - Step 4: Tap the center hub of the propeller with a rubber mallet to release the propeller.
+Inspect the shaft and propeller splines for damage. - Step 5: Thoroughly clean and apply a light coat of waterproof marine multi-purpose grease to the splined area of the shaft and propeller.

-Step 6: Align the splines and carefully install the propeller onto the shaft.
-DO NOT FORCE IN PLACE.

-Step 7: Install the propeller nut and torque to 50-ft-lbs.

-Step 8: Install a new cotter pin and bend the ends around the shaft to lock the propeller on the shaft.
+- Step 6: Align the splines and carefully install the propeller onto the shaft.
+DO NOT FORCE IN PLACE. - Step 7: Install the propeller nut and torque to 50-ft-lbs. - Step 8: Install a new cotter pin and bend the ends around the shaft to lock the propeller on the shaft.